leonjza/leonjza.github.io/content/post/2016-01-09-kerberos-kerberoast-and-golden-tickets.markdown

 PS C:\>
 ```

-If you wanted to tickets for all the possible SPN's, we could have run the below that will loop over the results from `Find-PSServiceAccounts` and request a ticket for each:
+If you wanted to get tickets for all of the possible SPN's, we could have run the below command that will loop over the results from `Find-PSServiceAccounts` and request a ticket for each:

 ```
 PS C:\> Add-Type -AssemblyName System.IdentityModel